 In the early days of Mardi Gras in New Orleans, participants wore masks to escape social constraints and allow themselves to be free to mingle with whomever they chose.
 Many krewes wore masks to keep their identities secret.
 Today, any person who rides on a float during a Mardi Gras parade, other than celebrities or krewe royalty, is required by law to disguise his or her face.
-Some krewes wear masks while others choose to paint their faces.
+Some krewes wear masks, while others choose to paint their faces.

-Beads and Doubloons
+Beads and doubloons

-Beads were thrown from floats since the very first parades rolled down the streets of New Orleans.
-These first beads were made of glass, but krewes began throwing plastic beads in the mid twentieth century.
+Beads have been thrown from floats since the very first parades rolled down the streets of New Orleans.
+These first beads were made of glass, but krewes began throwing plastic beads in the mid-20th century.
 Doubloons were first thrown by the Krewe of Rex in 1960.
 These coins featured the krewe’s founding date, emblem and name on one side, and the current year and theme of the parade on the other side.
 The doubloons were so popular that each krewe created its own.
 In addition to beads and doubloons, float riders today throw a variety of trinkets, including plastic cups and stuffed animals.

 Mardi Gras Indians